 Cream and Yellow Everlasting carpets, and purple Dampier Pea and Native Daisy can be found in Carnarvon.

 - North West Coastal Highway south of Carnarvon’s OTC Dish

 - Roadside at HMAS Sydney Memorial Drive near Oyster Creek turn off

 - Miaboolya Beach Road which is 22km north of Carnarvon

 Driving into Denham, stop at Ocean Park Aquarium on the Shark Bay Road.
 Found on the dunes and close to the beach opposite the Aquarium is Shark Bay Daisies, Tamala Rose, Dune Wattle, Kurara and Wurmbea Odorata.

-Inland Gorges at the National Park - bush flowers are at Ross Graham and Hawks Head, along the road and carpark.
+Inland Gorges at the National Park - bush flowers can be found at Ross Graham and Hawks Head, along the road and carpark.
 At Nature’s Window, Z-Bend and the Loop (now paved roads, 4WD not required).

-Kalbarri Coastal Cliffs - the Mushroom Valley walk trail between Rainbow Valley and Mushroom Rock is in bloom with native flowers.
-Orchids at Natural Bridge and Red Bluff sites.
+Kalbarri Coastal Cliffs - the Mushroom Valley walk trail between Rainbow Valley and Mushroom Rock blooms with native flowers.
+Orchids can be found at Natural Bridge and Red Bluff sites.